Taiwanese idol drama shows were all the rage in Singapore in the early 2000s. Remember 流星花园 (Meteor Shower) and 海派甜心 (Hi My Sweetheart)?

 I did not do any marketing or promotion; I relied on fate and luck.
 As I wrote more scripts, I got to work with and know more people.
 We worked well together, and they kept referring clients to me.

-One crucial quality that a screenwriter needs have is being responsible.
+One crucial quality that a screenwriter needs to have is responsibility.
 You have to remain contactable at all times.
 Quite a number of screenwriters simply ignore phone calls when they can’t finish writing.
 The drama producer would be very worried because he or she does not know what’s the progress at your end.
 “Whether or not you are able to produce the script, the filming has to go on.
 You have to tell me your progress!”

 I am a responsible person, I have never ‘disappeared’ from the radar.
 My phone is on 24/7, anyone can contact me anytime.
 If I am stuck, I would tell you I’m having a writer’s block.
 I would ask if you could help me.
 If I really can’t produce the work, I would tell you straightaway.
 This is perhaps one of the reasons why I could survive in this industry.